Silver0x10/AlmostSfM/README.md

 The relative position between each pair of cameras is required for epipolar constraint evaluation.
 It is estimated through the following procedure [see **src/relative_position_calculator.\***]:
 1) *8-point-algorithm* to estimate the *essential matrix* using corresponding direction vectors of the two cameras
 2) Relative *position extraction* from the essential matrix.
 It is selected among the possible solutions tanking the one with the highest number of points in front of the camera.
-This has been done triangulating the two corresponding direction vectors for each landmark and then projecting it along the z-axis of the camera (3rd row of the analyzed rotation matrix).
+This has been done triangulating the two corresponding direction vectors for each landmark and then projecting it along the z-axis of each camera.

 ## Step 1 - Landmarks Triangulation